Travel Reviews, Approvals, and Restrictions

 - University-sponsored or supported travel to high-risk destinations is not restricted unless traveling with students.
 However, faculty and staff members are encouraged to seek advice from the Manager for International Travel and Security to develop steps to help mitigate risks.

 Access to Benefits

 - All staff are required—and all faculty are strongly encouraged—to register their travel plans, whether to a high-risk destination or otherwise.

 - Registered travelers are eligible for UR Travel Assistance Services, although some destinations are excluded from coverage.
 Failing to register your travel may impact access and eligibility for such services.

 - The University may evaluate and make recommendations regarding any trip interruption and/or evacuation.
 Faculty and staff who fail to heed instructions to interrupt or evacuate do so at their own risk and may forfeit emergency coverage, expense reimbursements, etc.

 - Am I required to submit a Travel Permission Request if I am traveling to my home country?

-All travel to high-risk destinations that is sponsored or supported by the University requires a Travel Permission Request—regardless of your country of origin – although this is heavily factored into the review process.
+All travel to high-risk destinations that is sponsored or supported by the University requires a Travel Permission Request regardless of your country of origin – although this is heavily factored into the review process.